ben/ben.github.com/_drafts/k8s-vpc.md

 $ sudo iptables -t nat -I POSTROUTING -d <RDS-IP-ADDRESS>/32 -o eth0 -j MASQUERADE
 ```

-Good luck, and I hope you found this if you're having this problem.
+Good luck, and I hope you found this post if this problem affects you.